20 Bedtime Prayers for Kids

 9. Lord Be Beside Us

-This prayer asks God to guide and protect the whole family.
+This short bedtime prayer for a child asks God to guide and protect the whole family.

 “Lord be beside us, all every day